Laojie River metro station

 Laojie River (老街溪) is a station on the Taoyuan Airport MRT located in Zhongli District, Taoyuan City, Taiwan.
-The station is scheduled to open for commercial service in July 2023.
+The station opened for commercial service in 31 July 2023.
+It is the current western terminus of the line.

 Overview

-This underground station will have one island platform with two tracks.
-Only Commuter trains will stop at this station.
+This underground station has one island platform with two tracks, and is served by all-stop Commuter services.
 It is a planned transfer station with the Taoyuan Metro Yellow line (Y01).

-Construction on the station began in March 2013, and is expected to open for commercial service in July 2023 with the opening of the Huanbei-Laojie River section of the Airport MRT.
+Construction on the station began in March 2013, and opened for commercial service in 31 July 2023 with the opening of the Huanbei-Laojie River section of the Airport MRT.